 If an Athlete or other Person retires while a Results Management process of DFSNZ is underway, DFSNZ continues to have authority under these Rules to complete the Results Management process.
-If an Athlete or other Person retires before any Results Management process has begun, and DFSNZ would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, DFSNZ shall continue to have authority to conduct Results Management under these Rules.42
+If an Athlete or other Person retires before any Results Management process has begun, and DFSNZ would have had Results Management authority over the Athlete or other Person committed an anti-doping rule violation, DFSNZ shall continue to have authority to conduct Results Management under these Rules.